gurrier/localvolts/README.md

 Now you can create actions that orchestrate your smart appliances based on what electricity cost you will incur or price you will earn with Localvolts

+# Additional note:
-Additional note: for convenience, there is also an attribute to show the lag into the current 5 minute interval that the latest data was retrieved.
+For convenience, there is also an attribute to show the lag into the current 5 minute interval that the latest data was retrieved.
 You can use it, for example, to create a sensor to see how quickly Localvolts are delivering the data to you

 Add to your configuration.yaml...and pay attention to the indentation